Roh1702/Densenet_Deployment/Readme.md

   * pip install -r requirements.txt # install the requirements

 **Model Serving on Streamlit**
  * For Serving this model as a website execute below commands
  * STREAMLIT RUN streamlit_app_infer.py

+**APP UI**
+ * Select any one image from test image folder.
+ * CLick on Run